 The green chit strategy

 According to Nurse Wilson, some nurses at OCF went out of their way to make life difficult for prisoners.
 One strategy involved green chits.
 When prisoners want to see a doctor, they have to fill in a green form – known as a chit.
 They describe their health problem on the chit and place it in a box.
 Each morning officers give the chits to the nurse on duty – bearing in mind, nurses are the gatekeepers to the doctor.
-If the nurse on duty didn’t like a particular prisoner, she would rip up his chit.
+If the nurse on duty didn’t like a particular prisoner, she would rip up his chit and throw it in the bin.
 He wouldn’t get to see the doctor – no matter how serious his health problem was.

 Sometimes this nearly had fatal consequences.
 Wilson described one prisoner at OCF who got really sick and had acute stomach pain.
 He filled in the chits four days in a row.
 The nurses ignored him and told him to ‘toughen up’.
 His condition deteriorated to the point that eventually the prison officers became concerned.
 Because the nurses wouldn’t help, the officers carried the prisoner over to the health centre in a golf cart.
 That got the prison doctor’s attention; he called 111 immediately and the man had to be taken to hospital where he was found to have a burst appendix and septicaemia (blood poisoning).
 He survived – but only just – and only because untrained prison officers realised it was a life threatening situation.
 If it had been left up to the nurses, he would have died.